conan-io/docs/cheatsheet.rst

     <package>/<version>@<user>/<channel>#RREV:PACKAGE_ID#PREV

-The recipe reference is used to identify a certain version of a package recipe:
+The recipe reference is used to identify a certain version of a recipe:

 .. code-block:: text